-There is some serious bag appeal to this weed, right from their little dark and classy looking containers with flashy fonts that stand out next to the others.
-There were a total of five fluffy, textured buds, they were all of a very decent size and you actually had to unstick them from one another after opening up the seal.
+There is some serious bag appeal to this weed, right from their little dark and classy-looking containers with flashy fonts that stand out next to the others.
+There were a total of five fluffy, textured buds, they were all of a very decent size, and you actually had to unstick them from one another after opening up the seal.

-The terpenes from this Galiano strain emit so many different aromas that it’s a little difficult to pinpoint one specific smell, one thing is for sure though, when I opened up the seal from the container the scents hit me right away.
+The terpenes from this Galiano strain emit so many different aromas that it’s a little difficult to pinpoint one specific smell; one thing is for sure, though, when I opened up the seal from the container, the scents hit me right away.

-It really tastes as good as it smells, I also found that the caryophyllene terpene added a little spice to the sweet and citrusy flavors on the inhale.
+It really tastes as good as it smells; I also found that the caryophyllene terpene added a little spice to the sweet and citrusy flavors on the inhale.

 Although this is usually a pretty strong strain with anywhere between 16% to 26% THC, this one was on the low end with 16.5%, so it wasn’t the strongest, but it still hit me pretty well.
 I felt like I still had a lot of energy after smoking this, and there wasn’t much of a downer afterward.

 I found it to be good for any time of the day, really, whether it’s to start your day off on the right foot or to end your day off on a relaxing note.

 Read Also: Strawberry N’ Mintz Strain Review